 Scammers create fake profiles to contact their potential victims.
 Trivia: The scammers call the women not scam victims but clients.

-Generally, scammers make use of stolen pictures of good-looking people.
-But, they do not just stop at pictures.
+Generally, scammers take use of stolen pictures of good-looking people.
+They do not just stop at pictures.

 To make their profiles appealing and interesting, they often mention that they are

 - or a doctor working with an international organization.

 Scammers often pretend to be soldiers stationed in a foreign country.

 You might even come across scammers posing to be successful